zhang-zhuo001/Legend-KINN/README.md

 ## Updates
 * 📝August, 2025: This repository has been created with a partial release of the code and weights.

-* 📝May, 2025: The paper has been submitted for review.
+* 📝Apr, 2025: The paper has been submitted for review.
 ---

 ## How to Use？